KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/mobilenet/ImportMobileNetExample.md

 * Resize bilinear is done via a custom dynamic op which will be available in java eventually

 #### Further Reading:
-* A more advanced example that imports mobilenet and modifies it for CIFAR classification.
-TODO: link
+* A more advanced example that imports mobilenet and modifies it for CIFAR classification [here](MobileNetTransferLearningExample.md)
-* A more advanced example of importing a TF model with BERT.
-TODO: link
+* A more advanced example of importing a TF model with BERT [here](../bert/BertInferenceExample.md)
 * TODO: Link to samediff custom op/dynamic op example/TODO: What ops are implemented in CPU only?

 ###### FAQ CallBack from Example: This example answers the following questions.